 7. Provide greater resources for Black female survivors by hiring a culturally competent Black trauma specialist and more Black staff members within the Title IX office and Office of Student Conduct; requiring and releasing data on GUPD officer completion of cultural competency and implicit bias training, also open to students; and provide public monthly updates on vacant positions and include students in all of the hiring processes.

 GUPD trainings will be included in the comprehensive list of trainings provided by IDEAA.
-New paid student positions for the summer of 2020 were announced on April 1, and these students will work with GUPD on reviewing and developing these trainings.
+New paid student positions for the summer of 2020 were announced on April 1, and these students worked with GUPD on reviewing and developing these trainings.
 We commit to allowing a predetermined group of students to attend relevant parts of the training.
 We agree to provide a summary of these trainings in the annual Clery security report and list the names of all GUPD officers and a list of their completed implicit bias/cultural competency training (with dates of completion) on the GUPD website.

 We commit to continuing student inclusion in the hiring processes for student-facing positions; providing regular updates on vacant positions and using recruitment techniques designed to attract a diverse pool of qualified candidates including candidates of color and candidates from the LGBTQ community; and providing students with quarterly updates (through a newsletter and website) on our work relating to Title IX, sexual violence and the campus climate.

 All GUPD officers are required to participate in annual training focused on bias and cultural competency (including microaggressions and implicit bias in policing).
 A list of all GUPD officers and their photos were added to the GUPD website with the dates they completed implicit bias trainings.
 New GUPD hires will receive the implicit bias/cultural competency training upon their hiring.
 We commit to allowing a predetermined group of students to attend relevant parts of the training.
 Preference will be given to students who are a part of GUAPA or the Black Survivors Coalition.
 Officers also complete online training on bias several times a year.
 We commit to sharing the content of these trainings with students.
-GUPD created new paid student positions for the summer of 2020, announced on April 1, and these students will work with GUPD on reviewing and developing these trainings.
+GUPD created new paid student positions for the summer of 2020, announced on April 1, and these students worked with GUPD on reviewing and developing these trainings.
 We agree to provide a summary of these trainings in the annual Clery security report.

 GUPD created a centralized page to submit complaints, compliments and/or feedback.
 The page can be accessed via the “Feedback, Complaints, Compliments” navigation on the GUPD website.